Investigation Committee Member

 - Attendance in-person or by teleconference is required for investigation meetings.

-- Pursuant to its powers under section 30(4) of the Act, the Investigation Committee may appoint a subcommittee to review the available information and report back to the Committee in writing with respect to an appropriate disposition.
-Investigation Committee members will be required to participate on subcommittees where the subject matter is an area of engineering in which they can provide technical expertise.
-As a member of the subcommittee you will investigate the complaint further and prepare a report on your findings and recommendations to the Investigation Committee.
+- Pursuant to its powers under section 66 of the PGA, the Investigation Committee may appoint an Investigation Subcommittee to work with staff Investigators in reviewing the available information and reporting back to the Investigation Committee in writing with respect to an appropriate disposition.
+Investigation Committee members will be required to participate on Investigation Subcommittees where the subject matter is an area of engineering in which they can provide technical expertise.
+As a member of the Investigation Subcommittee you will investigate the complaint further, including by attending an investigative interview with the registrant subject to the investigation and prepare a report on your findings and recommendations to the Investigation Committee.

 - Investigation Committee members are required to review file materials which can be voluminous in advance of each meeting so that they may participate in the constructive discussion and vote on motions to investigate a complaint, manage ongoing investigations and decide on the appropriate disposition after investigation.

-- Exercise good judgment in recognizing scope of authority.
+- Exercise good judgment and recognize the scope of their authority;

 - Opportunity to advance the profession by sharing your knowledge and experience.